rage/ethics-of-ai-copy/data/chapter-5/3-examples-of-human-rights.md

 According to GDPR, if you process data you’re also required to handle data securely by implementing “appropriate technical and organizational measures.”

-How to protect privacy – data-anonymisation methods
+How to protect privacy – data anonymisation methods

 The GDPR permits organisations to collect anonymized data without consent, use it for any purpose, and store it for an indefinite time – as long as organisations remove all identifiers from the data.
 There are several techniques for data-anonymisation, including:

-Generalization is a method deliberately removes some of the data to make it less identifiable.
+Generalization is a method that deliberately removes some of the data to make it less identifiable.
 Data can be modified into a set of ranges or a broad area with appropriate boundaries.
 You can remove, for example, the street address while including the information about the town name.
 In this way, you can eliminate some of the identifiers while retaining a degree of data accuracy.

 Pseudonymization is a data management and de-identification method that replaces private identifiers – names, ID-codes – with fake identifiers or pseudonyms, for example replacing the identifier “Santeri” with “Saara”.
 Pseudonymization preserves statistical accuracy and data integrity.
 The modified data can be used while still protecting data privacy.